-Rhinitis is a reaction that occurs in the eyes, nose, and throat when airborne irritants (allergens) trigger the release of histamine.
-Histamine causes inflammation and fluid production in the fragile linings of nasal passages, sinuses, and eyelids.
+Rhinitis is a reaction that happens in the eyes, nose, and throat when allergens in the air trigger the release of histamine in the body.
+Histamine causes itching, swelling, and fluid to build up in the fragile linings of nasal passages, sinuses, and eyelids.

-There are two categories of rhinitis: allergic rhinitis and nonallergic rhinitis.
+There are two types of rhinitis: allergic or seasonal rhinitis and nonallergic or year-round rhinitis.

 Preventive measures for avoiding allergic rhinitis include:

 Ranked #2 in the Region • #5 in State

 High performing in COPD, Hip Replacement and Knee Replacement